hafizpatwary/flask-diet-app/README.md

 Solution:
 * Set enviornmental variables so that crednetials can be accesed by one person only
 * Delete credentials if you know someone else might use the same machine

+<a name="auto"></a>
+##### Automation causing issues
+Automation can save a lot of time and hussle if done right, however if not done properly it can:
+* Slow down development time, if the script witten is full of bug. e.g. Jenkins script not cloning down the correct repo, might take time to debug the problem

+Solution:
+* Automate only repetitive tasks such as deployment
+* Do not automate a task that is not repetitive, such as setting environmental variables

 <a name="gcp"></a>
 ##### Running out of GCP credit